IBM/solsa/README.md

 ### Kubernetes Cluster Setup

-We assume that you have already configured `kubectl` to be able to access each Kubernetes cluster you will be using with SolSA.
+We assume that you have already configured `kubectl` or `oc` to be able to access each Kubernetes cluster you will be using with SolSA.

 Note: If you are installing SolSA on an IKS cluster, we assume your cluster is